What is the timeline for the Census 2020? What is the City of Raleigh’s role? How are college students counted? Additional Resources

 What is the timeline for the Census 2020?

-• January 2020—The first enumeration of the 2020 Census takes place in Toksook Bay, Alaska.
+- January 2020 — The 2020 Census count begins in remote Alaskan communities.
 Local census takers must get a head start while the frozen ground allows easier access to remote areas with unique accessibility challenges.

 What is the City of Raleigh’s role?